mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-05-18-spock-captain-kirk-portrait.md

 ---
-layout: paperfaces
+layout: work
 title: "PaperFaces portrait of Mr. Spock and Captain Kirk"
 description: "PaperFaces portrait of Mr. Spock and Captain Kirk drawn with Paper by 53 on an iPad."
-image: paperfaces-spock-kirk-star-trek-lg
+image:
+  feature: paperfaces-spock-kirk-star-trek-lg.jpg
   thumb: paperfaces-spock-kirk-star-trek-150.jpg
 category: paperfaces
 tags:
 - PaperFaces